-Excalibur – the sword in the stone, or the sword in the lake?
+Excalibur – the sword in a stone, or the sword in a lake?

 Vietnamese legend of the sword in the lake

-There are some striking parallels between the original Arthurian myth and some of the myths of South-East Asia.
-For example, one of the most popular Vietnamese legends is that of the sword Thuận Thiên (Heaven’s will).
+There are some striking parallels between the original Arthurian myth and the myths of South-East Asia.

 Sometime later, general Lê Lợi visits the fisherman and the blade starts to shine in his presence.
-The fishermen allowed him to take the blade.
-But the blade was missing the hilt.
-Lê Lợi found it in the branches of a banyan tree.
-Putting the pieces together, he obtained a magical sword that granted many victories to the Vietnamese people.
+The fisherman gives his consent for Lê Lợi to take possession of the blade.
+However, the sword is lacking its hilt.
+Fortunately, Lê Lợi locates the missing hilt in the branches of a banyan tree.
+By uniting the two components, he assembles a remarkable sword that bestows numerous triumphs upon the Vietnamese people.

-For this reason, the name of the central lake in Hanoi, capital of Vietnam, is Hồ Hoàn Kiếm (Lake of the Returned Sword).
+Hence, the central lake in Hanoi, the capital of Vietnam, bears the name Hồ Hoàn Kiếm, which translates to the “Lake of the Returned Sword.”

 The parallels between these myths are obvious, and yet, I couldn’t find any other source connecting them.
 Both Excalibur and the “Heaven’s will” came out of a lake and were eventually returned there, once they served their purpose.
 Both swords were the symbols of sovereignty, legitimacy of a king, and a magical tool to overcome enemies.
 Also, the Vietnamese sword belonged to a dragon-king, while King Arthur’s father was Pendragon (chief-dragon).